Locations:

 A note from Cleveland Clinic

 Healthcare providers use augmented labor techniques only when medically necessary to aid a stalled childbirth.
 Medications and procedures can open your cervix and stimulate contractions.
-You may need augmentation of labor to protect your health and that of your unborn baby.
+You may need to augment labor to keep you and the fetus healthy.
 Augmented labor may also help you avoid a C-section, which has a longer, more painful recovery.
 If you experience a prolonged labor, your provider will discuss childbirth options with you.

 Medically Reviewed